 Station House, E4 6AN

-It's fairly basic inside; a large room with a few booths at the back and fairly widely-spaced chairs and tables.
-The floor is carpeted, aside from a line of flagstones curving around the bar.
+It's fairly basic inside; a large low-ceilinged room with fairly widely-spaced chairs and tables.
+The floor is carpeted, aside from a line of flagstones curving around the bar, and the space is broken up with pillars.
+Posters around the walls advertise various food and drink deals.

 All four handpumps were on, though one ran out during my visit; the three survivors were Red Squirrel London Porter (£2.90/pint), Brakspear Oxford Gold, and Marston's Pedigree.
 A commenter called Nick W (November 2011) tells us that they have a policy of cleaning the ale lines between every cask.